makandra/minidusen/README.md

 Minidusen lets you filter ActiveRecord models with a single query string.
 It works with your existing MySQL or PostgreSQL schema by mostly relying on simple `LIKE` queries.
 No additional indexes, tables or indexing databases are required.

-This makes Minidusen a quick way to implementa find-as-you-type filters for index views:
+This makes Minidusen a quick way to implement find-as-you-type filters for index views:

 ![A list of records filtered by a query](https://raw.githubusercontent.com/makandra/minidusen/master/doc/filtered_index_view.cropped.png)